-The HTA found the Designated Individual, the Licence Holder, the premises and the practices to be suitable in accordance with the requirements of the legislation.
+The HTA found the Designated Individual and the Licence Holder to be suitable in accordance with the requirements of the legislation.

-Although the HTA found that Arrowe Park Hospital (the establishment) had met the majority of the HTA standards, three shortfalls were found in relation to consent standards.
+Although the HTA found that Victoria Hospital (the establishment) had met the majority of the HTA standards, one minor shortfall was found against the consent standards in relation to the lack of appropriate consent training.
+Advice has been given on matters across the range of standards.

-Particular examples of strengths and good practice are included in the concluding comments section of the report.
+Particular examples of good practice are included in the concluding comments section of the report.